 If you are going to drive from Las Vegas to Los Angeles, a stop at Joshua Tree National park is a must.

-Joshua Tree is located just under two hours east from Los Angeles near Palm Springs which makes it one of the most popular places for recreation among Southern California residents.
+Joshua Tree is located just under two hours east from Los Angeles near Palm Springs which makes it one of the most popular places for hiking in Southern California.

-What makes this national park so special is its stunning collection of Joshua Trees that populate its desert landscape.
-Along with Joshua Trees, you will find rugged mountains, boulders in all shapes and forms and other quirky rock formations that make this park such a special place.
+What makes this national park so special is the collection of Joshua Trees that populate its desert landscape.
+Along with Joshua Trees, you will find rugged mountains, and other quirky rock formations that make this park such a special place.

-Joshua tree is a popular place with rock climbers and it also has a good variety of easy and moderate trails, which makes this place ideal for all hiking levels.
+Joshua Tree is popular with rock climbers and it also has a good variety of easy and moderate trails, which makes this place ideal for all hiking levels.

 From October through May when temperatures cool down in the desert, it’s a popular place for camping.